 Dunstan Arm – 5 knots within 50 metres of any vessel, raft or person in the water other wise no speed limit.

-Kawarau Arm – 5 knots within 50m of any other vessel, raft or person in the water other wise no speed limit.
+Kawarau Arm – Roaring Meg 5 knots within 50m of any other vessel, raft or person in the water otherwise no speed limit.

-Kawarau River – no speed limit upstream of footbridge at Goldfields Mining Centre for 4,100 metres.

 From the northern point of Pisa Moorings to the Bendigo Wildlife area 5 knots within 200 metres of shore.